It is always exciting to find new watches

 The following find or more accurately find(s) was something very special.

 I was initially contacted in 2010 by a diver we shall refer to as 'M', who was looking to sell his vintage Rolex 'Double Red' Sea-Dweller.
 A brief conversation & some blurred images soon identified that it was not just any Double Red, but a Mk 1 Patent Pending.
-My excitement was only tempered by the fact it was in Australia & the owner was going to be offshore for several months.
-However we continued to communicate and I took an option on the watch with a plan to meet up for a first hand inspection in the future.
+My excitement was only tempered by the fact it was in Australia & the

-The story then took the first step in what would be a significant twist.
+step in what would be a significant twist.

-The owner of the watch had a friend, also a diver (and who we shall also refer to as 'M') that he had known and worked with since the early 1970s, diver 2 also had a vintage Rolex & wondered if I would be interested in purchasing that one as well.
-At this point it all seemed too good to be true, but in the next weeks some images of the second watch arrived and to my surprise we had a second Mk 1 Patent Pending Sea-Dweller.
-While the stories of both watches were similar, and consistent with those that i had heard in the past from divers who had been issued the Pat Pending watches, diver 2 advised that he retained written documentation of the original issue from Rolex.
-At this point I was completely sold, the only obstacle was that the first watch was in Australia, the second watch in Singapore, and I was in Europe, so we agreed we would all meet in Singapore for the inspection & to conclude the deal.
+were similar, and consistent with those that i had heard in the past from divers who had been issued the Pat Pending watches, diver 2 advised that he retained written documentation of the original issue from Rolex.
+At this point I was completely sold, the only obstacle was that the first watch was in Australia, the second watch in Singapore, and I was in Europe, so we

-On the morning of our flight, disaster struck, diver 1s passport was due to expire in 4 months and the Singapore authorities would not issue a short term permit, everything had to be rearranged.
-A few tense weeks followed before we were finally ready to meet again, this time there were no problems, the watches were inspected and found to be perfect examples.
+authorities would not issue a short term permit, everything had to be rearranged.
+A few tense weeks followed before we were finally ready to meet again, this time there

-The general consensus among collectors is that Rolex developed the Helium Gas Escape Valve (HEV) in conjunction with Comex during the late 1960s via testing of the HEV & non HEV model ref.1665 Patent Pending Sea-Dwellers.
+(HEV) in conjunction with Comex during the late 1960s via testing of the HEV & non HEV model ref.1665 Patent Pending Sea-Dwellers.

 During the unravelling of this story it became apparent that whilst both of these divers were the original owners and had worked for Comex during their careers neither was employed by Comex during the late 1960s/early 1970s when they were issued with their watches.